Number of complaints

 *100% of respondents in September said our team was easy to communicate with.

 Types of complaints and outcomes

 Seventy per cent of our complaints have been about repairs.
-Our most common complaints about repairs involve leaks and issues with boilers.
-We also receive complaints about lifts, fencing and damp and mould.
+Our most common complaints about repairs involve our management of leaks in properties and issues with boilers.
+Our customers have also contacted us to make complaints about lift failure and damp and mould in their properties.

 We carry out around 200,000 repairs each year.
 The number of repairs complaints is a small fraction of this, but they are important because they frustrate and inconvenience our customers.

 Other common complaints include service charges, communication and ASB handling.